Mercotui/temperature_logger/README.md

 Bring your own:
 -   sqlite3
 -   cmake
--   compiler (gcc or clang are known to work)
+-   C compiler (gcc or clang are known to work)
 -   web browser (tested on firefox and chrome/chromium)